apache/carbondata/docs/index/lucene-index-guide.md

 `ALTER TABLE RENAME`.

-**Note**: Adding a new column is supported, and for dropping columns and change datatype command, CarbonData will check whether it will impact the lucene datamap, if not, the operation is allowed, otherwise operation will be rejected by throwing exception.
+**Note**: Adding a new column is supported, and for dropping columns and change datatype command, CarbonData will check whether it will impact the lucene index, if not, the operation is allowed, otherwise operation will be rejected by throwing exception.